makiftutuncu/spring-boot-crud/test/README.md

 Setting up a proper testing environment can be hard.
 In tests, especially in unit tests, you'll need mock/dummy/custom implementations of certain components. spring-boot-crud-test tries to make it easier for you to write tests for your applications by providing a few of those.

-For the remainder of this document, we'll follow the example from [spring-boot-crud-api](../api/README.md) documentation so we'll add tests to our cats API.
+For the remainder of this document, we'll follow the example from [spring-boot-crud-api](../api/README.md) documentation, so we'll add tests to our cats API.

 #### 1.1.
 [AdjustableInstantProvider](src/main/kotlin/dev/akif/crud/AdjustableInstantProvider.kt)